politas180/MCP-Agent/README.md

   - Usage: Ask questions like "Calculate 2^10 * 5" or "Solve the equation x^2 + 2x + 1"
   - Supports basic arithmetic, advanced math functions, NumPy, and SymPy

-### Computer Use Tools
+### Python Execution

-- **Python Execution**: Run Python code directly from the chat
+- **Python Code Execution**: Run Python code directly from the chat
-  - Usage: Say "Execute Python code to list all files in a directory" or "Run Python to create a simple plot"
+  - Usage: Say "Execute Python code to calculate fibonacci numbers" or "Run Python to create a simple plot"
-  - Executes Python code in a controlled environment
+  - Executes Python code in a controlled environment with access to common libraries

-- **System Information**: Get details about your operating system and hardware
-  - Usage: Ask "What's my system information?" or "Tell me about my computer"
-  - Returns platform, OS, Python version, and other system details

-- **File Explorer**: List files and directories in any path
-  - Usage: Say "List files in my downloads folder" or "Show me what's in the current directory"
-  - Returns a formatted list of files and directories
+  - Example: "Create a scatter plot of random data using matplotlib"

-- **File Reader**: Read the contents of files
+  - Example: "Write a function to calculate the factorial of a number"
-  - Usage: Ask "Read the contents of config.py" or "Show me what's in README.md"
-  - Returns the text content of the specified file
+  - Example: "Analyze this CSV data using pandas"

 ## Testing